 - Never admit guilt

-- Decline to provide recorded statements without legal representation
+- Don’t give recorded statements without legal help

-GLG’s Accident Recovery Guide advises against accepting quick settlement offers, as they rarely account for:
+GLG’s Accident Recovery Guide warns against accepting quick settlement offers.
+They rarely account for:

 - Future medical expenses